 A dialog box appears.
 Select “Count” from Summarize value by.

 Then the Pivot table looks like as given below:

 From the above tables, we can see how to change the field settings to count.
 Here we can note that we got the highest number of flats in Rainbow block and Strawberry block compared to other blocks.
 And in total, we got 79 flats in this project.

 In Pivot Table Practice Exercise Example, we will find out the average price of the flat in each block by changing the value field settings from count to average.

 Then a Pivot table changes from Count to Average as given below:

 From the above Pivot table example, we can see that we got the average flat price in each block and Donald block got the highest average price of flat among other blocks.

-Similarly, we can perform other statistical measures like Max, Min, Product, Standard deviation etc by changing the value field settings in this Example of Pivot table.
+Similarly, we can perform other statistical measures like Max, Min, Product, Standard deviation, etc by changing the value field settings in this example of the Pivot table.

 Pivot Table Example #2 – How can we Modify the Pivot Tables in Excel